m-a-d-n-e-s-s/madness/doc/quantum.md

 The key/value pairs can be separated by blanks or by the equal sign.
 Pairs and vectors must be encased in parantheses or brackets, their entries must be separated by commas.

+All programs will output the complete list of input options.
+You can always run
+> `qccode --help`

+which will output the input parameters and the copy/paste the options verbatim.
+Note the once an option appears in the input file it will be considered user-defined and will override all default or derived values.

 ## Command line options
 The data groups in the input file can also be set or augmented through the command line, e.g. the following line will pass the same calculation parameters as the input file above.